cognitedata/cognite-sdk-python/MIGRATION_GUIDE.md

 - `Changed` for changes that do not fall into any other category
 - `Optional` for new, optional methods/features that you should be aware of - *and could take advantage of*

+## From v5 to v6

+### Removed
+- Removed support for legacy auth (apikeys, serviceaccounts, client.login.status()).
+Use OIDC to authenitcate instead and use `client.iam.token.inspect()` instead of `login.status()`.
+- Removed the deprecated `extractionPipeline` argument to `client.extraction_pipelines.create`.
+Only `extraction_pipeline` is accepted now.
+- Removed the deprecated `client.datapoints` accessor attribute.
+The datapoints API can only be accessed through `client.time_series.data` now.
+- Removed the deprecated `client.extraction_pipeline_runs` accessor attribute.
+The extraction pipeline run API can only be accessed through `client.extraction_pipelines.runs` now.
+- Removed the deprecated `external_id` attribute on `ExtractionPipelineRun`.
+This has been replaced with `extpipe_external_id`.

 ## From v4 to v5